-Other changes in a woman's life, in addition to the menstrual cycle, can cause shifts in hormone levels that may worsen or improve asthma symptoms.
+In addition to the menstrual cycle, other changes in your life can cause shifts in hormone levels that may worsen or improve asthma symptoms.
 These include:

 - Irregular periods.
 Asthma symptoms in women with irregular periods may be worse than they are in women who have regular menstrual cycles.